buildpacks/rfcs/text/0000-refactor-sbom.md

 ## Rebase

-During `rebase`, the lifecycle should verify attestations for the old application image, and remove any attestations where the scopes are no longer valid when signing the new image digest
+During `rebase`, the lifecycle should verify attestations for the old application image, and remove any attestations where the subjects are no longer valid when signing the new image digest
-(e.g., if the scope references a layer in the old run image that is no longer present, the attestation will be removed).
+(e.g., if the subject references a layer in the old run image that is no longer present, the attestation will be removed).

-It should optionally accept configuration for new attestations to describe the new run image (or whatever the platform wants to add).
+It should optionally accept configuration for new attestations to describe the new run image (or whatever else the platform wants to add).

 ## Next builds

 During `analyze`, the lifecyle should verify attestations for the previous application image, and download the SBOM data as files in `<layers>/sbom/launch/` so that the `restorer` can behave just as it does today when recreating `<layers>/<buildpack-id>/<layer>.sbom.<ext>` files for buildpacks.

-The lifecycle should fall back to pulling the SBOM layer from the image if no attestations exist (this will be necessary to keep compatibility with daemon images).
+The lifecycle should fall back to pulling the SBOM layer from the previous image if no attestations exist (this will be necessary to keep compatibility with daemon images).

 # Migration
 [migration]: #migration